Uganda's Landlord and Tenant Act 2022: A Guide for Landlords and Renters

 - If the default continues for more than 30 days, the landlord can re-enter the premises and take possession (Section 29(2))

-- Eviction must happen in the presence of the area Local Council official and the Police — you cannot evict alone
+- Eviction must happen in the presence of the area Local Council official and the Police.
+You cannot evict alone

 - Even after eviction, the landlord can still pursue the unpaid rent (Section 29(3))